skttl/konstrukt-documentation/areas/context-apps.md

 ## Changing when a context app should display

 Changing when a context app is displayed is controlled by a delegate method which is passed a `KonstruktContextAppVisibilityContext` instance which contains a `Source` property which holds a reference to the source object that content app is being displayed on (ie, an `IContent` instance) and a `UserGroups` collection of the current logged in users user groups.
-You can use an value from those to return a boolean result which sets whether to display the context app or not.
+You can use any value from those to return a boolean result which sets whether to display the context app or not.

+By default, Konstrukt will pre-filter context apps to only display on the tree it is defined in.
+This will be combined with the `SetVisibility` config to decide when to display the context app.

 #### **SetVisibility(Func&lt;KonstruktContextAppVisibilityContext, bool&gt; visibilityExpression) : KonstruktContextAppConfigBuilder**